santoshwebonise/FXML-GUI/README.md

 - StackPane
 - TilePane

-Every layout have their own flow and structure, so by using above layout we can reduse our Java code logic and it also reduce application rendering time.
+Every layout have their own flow and structure, so by using above layout we can reduce our Java code logic and it also reduce application rendering time.